Jaroslav Plašil: International career

-Plašil made his debut for the Czech Republic on 31 March 2004, replacing Martin Jiránek for the final 21 minutes of a 2–1 friendly loss to the Republic of Ireland at Lansdowne Road.
-In his next game on 2 June he scored his first goal in a 3–1 friendly win over Bulgaria.
+Plašil made his debut for the Czech Republic senior squad on 31 March 2004, replacing Martin Jiránek for the final 21 minutes of a 2–1 friendly loss to the Republic of Ireland at Lansdowne Road.

+In his next game on 2 June, he scored his first goal in a 3–1 friendly win over Bulgaria.
 He was selected for UEFA Euro 2004 in Portugal where his team reached the semi-finals; his lone appearance was a 2–1 win that eliminated neighbours Germany on 23 June at the Estádio José Alvalade.
 He started in what BBC Sport called an "under-strength" Czech team, making way for Karel Poborský with 20 minutes remaining.

-He started all three of the Czechs' group games at the 2006 FIFA World Cup in Germany, their first since partition, where they were eliminated at the expense of eventual champions Italy.
+Plašil started all three of the Czechs' group games at the 2006 FIFA World Cup in Germany, their first since partition, where they were eliminated at the expense of eventual champions Italy.
 Plašil played 13 times in qualification for UEFA Euro 2008, scoring to cap a 3–0 win over Germany in the Allianz Arena on 17 October 2007 that qualified his team to the finals in Austria and Switzerland; it was Joachim Löw's first defeat as national manager.
 In the final tournament, Plašil started each game in Group A and scored to put the Czechs 2–0 up against Turkey in the last game, which they eventually lost 3–2 to be eliminated.

 Plašil played every minute of the Czech Republic's campaign at UEFA Euro 2012 in Poland and Ukraine, where they were eliminated 1–0 by Portugal in the quarter-finals.
 He was called up for his fourth time at the continental championship when he was chosen for UEFA Euro 2016 in France.
-On 5 June in a pre-tournament friendly, he won his 100th cap in a 2–1 home friendly loss to South Korea.
+In a pre-tournament friendly match on 5 June, he earned his 100th cap in a 2–1 home friendly loss to South Korea.
 He started all three group matches at the tournament as the Czech national team exited with two losses and a draw.